Practica

 All students earning academic credit at the museum through practica/internships are required to attend a student orientation each semester.
 During this orientation, introductions will be made, paperwork will be filled out, safety and security will be discussed, and a building tour will be given.

-The end of each semester will culminate in a Capstone Event where practicum students will present brief talks on their experiences working at the museum.
-These talks can focus on what you’ve learned about yourself, how you see this experience relating to your future professional life, what you learned about a particular artifact or place, or other information that demonstrates/explains your experience at the IUMAA.
-Participation in both the entry and exit events is required and critical.
+The end of each semester will culminate in a Capstone PowerPoint where practica students will create PowerPoints based on their experiences working at the museum.
+These PowerPoints can focus on what you’ve learned about yourself, how you see this experience relating to your future professional life, what you learned about a particular artifact or place, or other information that demonstrates/explains your experience at the IUMAA.

 Grading